1. Sustainability TOP

 Maintenance Leases Utilizing Remanufactured Units

-Isuzu provides maintenance lease services for reconditioned large trucks, referred to as GIGA type-Re, using Isuzu's remanufacturing*1 technology.
-This technology restores reusable engines, transmissions, and other components to like-new functionality after short-term, high-performance leasing.
+Isuzu provides maintenance lease services for reconditioned vehicles (remanufactured unit vehicles), using Isuzu's remanufacturing*1 technology.
+This technology restores reusable engines, transmissions, and other major components to like-new functionality after short-term, high-performance leasing.

-The restoration process uses the advanced genuine maintenance tool PREISM to assess the vehicle's condition and detect data on parts that need replacement.
+In the restoration process of remanufactured unit vehicles, the advanced genuine maintenance tool PREISM is used to assess the vehicle's condition and detect data on parts that need replacement.

-By reusing parts, we not only contribute to resource circulation but also achieve a reduction in CO2 emissions during manufacturing by approximately 76 tons per vehicle compared to new vehicles*2.
+By reusing parts, we not only contribute to resource circulation but also achieve a reduction in CO2 emissions during manufacturing by approximately 76 tons per vehicle for heavy-duty trucks*2 and 28 tons per vehicle for medium-duty trucks*3 compared to new vehicles.
 This initiative supports our goal of reducing greenhouse gas (GHG) emissions.

-1. *1The term 'remanufacture' refers to products that are like-new having been analyzed and had parts replaced etc. following the collection of used products.
+1. *1The term “remanufacturing” refers to making used products into like-new products through disassembly, parts replacement, etc. following the collection of used products.

 Promotion of Rebuilt Products